jasonjson/jasonjson.github.io/_posts/2015-10-21-3-sum-closest.markdown

 tags:
 - Algorithm
 categories:
-- Integer
+- Array
 author: Jason
 ---
-<p><strong><em>Given an array S of n integers, find three integers in S such that the sum is closest to a given number, target.
+**Given an array S of n integers, find three integers in S such that the sum is closest to a given number, target.
 Return the sum of the three integers.
-You may assume that each input would have exactly one solution.</em></strong></p>
+You may assume that each input would have exactly one solution.**

 ``` java
 public class Solution {
     public int threeSumClosest(int[] nums, int target) {
         if (nums == null || nums.length < 3) return -1;

         Arrays.sort(nums);
         int n = nums.length;
         int result = nums[0] + nums[1] + nums[2];